-Advent Wreath and Candles
+Advent Wreath and Candle

-Other Advent Traditions
+Other Advent Season Traditions

-What do the four weeks of Advent represent?
+What Do the Four Weeks of Advent Represent?

-The four Sundays of Advent are celebrated with a specific theme or focus.
-Each theme is designed to spend time reflecting on the true meaning of the season – the life of Jesus Christ.
-The purpose of this season should be to come before God with a sincere heart and to worship Jesus Christ.
-In the observance of Advent, churches led their congregation through Advent Readings.
-The tradition includes reading themed Scripture each Sunday of Advent.
+The period beginning the four Sundays of Advent in December is celebrated with a specific theme or focus.
+Each theme is designed to spend time on religious observance such as reflecting on the true meaning of the season – the life of Jesus Christ.
+The purpose of this season should be to come before God with a sincere heart and to worship our Lord and Savior.

 Week 1: Hope or Promise

 Like the prophets in the Bible, we anticipate our Savior’s arrival.
-We hope for a Messiah to deliver us from slavery to sin (Isaiah 9:6-7).
+We hope for a Messiah to save us from the sin in the world (Isaiah 9:6-7).
 In the Old Testament, the Israelites yearned for a Messiah to save them from their enemies.
 And the One who will ultimately save them from their greatest enemy: their sin.
-Week one of Advent honors that longing.
-It is a reminder for us to contemplate His coming and to reach out to Him knowing that He will lead us through the darkness.
+The word Advent means “arrival.”
+This is what we hope for and remember at the same time during the first week.